Noun clauses are subordinate clauses that act as nouns. Gee, that seemed obvious!

 * Here is an example of how you would diagram a noun clause acting as the direct object.

-If you find yourself wondering how to diagram a direct quotation of someone's speech or writing, here's the answer!
+If you find yourself wondering how to diagram a direct quotation of someone's speech or writing, (direct speech) here's the answer!

 Many times the person's quotation is a complete sentence.